semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 </details>

+#### Running the job

+Depending on your CI provider and configuration, the job runs automatically.
+Otherwise, trigger the job by committing code or opening a PR or MR.

-#### Create a `SEMGREP_APP_TOKEN` and set the environment variable in your CI configuration file
+#### Verifying the connection between your CI job and Semgrep App

-To create a `SEMGREP_APP_TOKEN`:
+To verify that your Semgrep CI job is connected to Semgrep App:

-1. Sign in to Semgrep App.
+1. Go to your Semgrep App [Projects page](https://semgrep.dev/orgs/-/projects).
-2. Click **Settings > Tokens**.
-3. Click **Create new token**.
-4. Copy the name and value, then click **Update**.
-5. Store the token value into your CI provider.
-Tokens can also be referred to as `secrets`, `credentials`, or `secure variables`.
-The steps to do this vary depending on your CI provider.
-6. Add the `SEMGREP_APP_TOKEN` environment variable into your Semgrep CI job.
-Refer to your CI provider's documentation.
-You can also see the examples in [Create a CI job](#create-a-ci-job-running-semgrep).

-#### Grant permissions for Semgrep App (GitHub repositories only)

-Follow these steps for GitHub permissions access:

-#### Run the job

-Run the job by committing code if it does not start automatically.

-#### Set the environment variables
+2. Verify that your repository is listed on the Projects page and that Semgrep App is running a scan.

-Refer to the following section to set up environment variables.
+Refer to the following section to set up additional environment variables.

-## Refining the Semgrep App configuration
+## Configuring the Semgrep App CI job

 ### Diff-aware scanning